Wattpad/data-coding-interview/README.md

 ## Setting Up Docker Environment

-It is highly advisable that the candidate follow the following instructions prior to their schedule interview to setup the required docker environment.
+It is highly advisable that the candidate setup the docker environment prior to their interview.
 Otherwise, valuable interview time may be wasted on setting up the docker environment.

 ### Install Docker

 You will require a docker system installed on the workstation you will be using for the interview.

-Please see the [docker install documentation](https://docs.docker.com/engine/install/) for your operating system.
+If you do not already have docker installed, please see the [docker install documentation](https://docs.docker.com/engine/install/) for your operating system.

 ### Building Docker Image

 Ensure that you have the [make](https://www.gnu.org/software/make/) tools installed on your workstation.

-The [Makefile](Makefile) contains targets that can be used to build the image for [Dockerfile](docker/Dockerfile) by running:
+The [Makefile](Makefile) contains targets that can be used to build the image for this [Dockerfile](docker/Dockerfile) by running:

 ```
 make docker_image